 This stunning country manor is in the heart of Hardy Country on the outskirts of Dorchester.
 It sits amidst tranquil water meadows between the Rivers Frome and Cerne so it’s in an ideal spot for a scenic walk.
 Wolfeton is still a private home and the house is only open for visits on certain days.
 But if you do get a chance to visit, you’ll discover a wonderful hodgepodge of architectural styles – as well as intricately carved wood panelling and a rich collection of art and architecture.

-November 2020 Update: Usually Wolfeton House is open to visitors Mondays, Wednesdays and Thursdays from June to September.
-However, the house is currently closed and won’t be opening until next year.
+April 2021 Update: Usually Wolfeton House is open to visitors Mondays, Wednesdays and Thursdays from June to September.
+However, the house is currently closed until further notice.

 Dorset Stately Homes with Limited or Garden-Only Access